celdrake/flightctl-ui/TESTING_RATE_LIMITING.md

 3. **Monitor in production** using the debug info
 4. **Adjust defaults** if needed (in `rateLimiter.ts`)

+## Frequently Asked Questions

+### Will requests from different components execute out of order?

+**No.** The rate limiter guarantees FIFO (First-In-First-Out) ordering:

+- All requests go into a single queue regardless of source
+- They execute in the exact order they were made
+- Example: PATCH from component A → GET from polling → PATCH from component B executes in that exact order

+### If I open multiple tabs, will they share the same rate limiter?

+**No.** Each browser tab has its own independent rate limiter:

+- Tab 1 hitting rate limit doesn't affect Tab 2
+- Each tab tracks its own state and queue
+- They're completely isolated JavaScript instances

+### Will one user's rate limiting affect other users?

+**No.** Rate limiting is entirely client-side and per-tab:

+- User A's browser is independent from User B's browser
+- Backend enforces rate limits per IP address
+- UI rate limiter just responds to backend 429 errors
+- One user hitting the limit only affects their specific browser tab

+### What happens if I close the tab while requests are queued?

+The queue is lost when the tab closes:

+- All pending requests are abandoned
+- On next page load, the rate limiter starts fresh in normal state
+- This is expected behavior (browser cleanup)

+### Can high-priority requests bypass the queue?

+**Not currently.** All requests are treated equally (FIFO):

+- Future enhancement could add priority levels
+- For now, all requests wait their turn
+- This ensures fairness and predictability

 ## Support

 If issues persist: